Jack Campbell (actor)

 Jack Campbell (born 2 November 1970) is an Australian actor.
 He is best known for his role of Dr. Steve Taylor in the Australian medical drama All Saints on Network Seven and his portrayal of infamous gangster "Big Jim" Devine in the Nine Network drama series Underbelly: Razor, based on the criminal underworld of Sydney in the 1920s.

 Early life

 Jack Campbell was born to farmers and graziers, Bruce and Ilma Campbell on 2 November 1970 in Sydney, Australia.
-The youngest of three boys, Campbell was raised on a wheat and cattle farm in the Australian Outback (Warrenbungles, N.S.W.)
+The youngest of three boys, Campbell was raised on a wheat and cattle farm in the Australian Outback (Warrumbungles, N.S.W.)
 He attended Tudor House in Moss Vale for four years before heading to The King's School.

 Career

 In 1990, Campbell moved to Sydney, where he pursued acting at The Actors Center in Surry Hills.
 Campbell soon appeared in several Australian television shows, before performing with the Sydney Theatre Company in Six Degrees of Separation.
 He then co-starred in the feature film, The Nostradamus Kid, alongside Noah Taylor and Miranda Otto.

 From 1996 to 1998, Campbell had a leading role in the New Zealand drama series, City Life playing the Prime Minister's rebellious son, Aaron Kellett.
 After this, he starred in the successful New Zealand medical drama, Shortland Street as romantic lead, Dr. Daniel Buchanan (1998–2000).
 Campbell also appeared in New Zealand dramas, Jackson's Wharf and The Legend of William Tell, before travelling to New York where he studied at The Cay Michael Patten Acting Studio.